mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ### `build`/`foldr` fusion system

-Another approach to avoid intermediate results can be summarized as the
+Another approach to avoiding intermediate results can be summarized as
-following: we can use functions that operate on normal lists, arrays, vectors, etc. and let GHC rewrite combinations of these functions so that we still get one tight loop in the end.
+follows: we can use functions that operate on normal lists, arrays, vectors, etc. and let GHC rewrite combinations of these functions so that we still get one tight loop in the end.

 Here is where rewrite rules come into play.
 There is one problem with this approach though—too many functions to account for.
 The standard dictionary